julez-dev/chatuino/README.md

 Chatuino aims to be a feature rich and portable Twitch Chat Client for your terminal.

-The name and idea to create a Twitch Chat Client is inspired by [Chatterino](https://github.com/Chatterino/chatterino2).
+The name and idea to create a Twitch Chat Client and many features are inspired by [Chatterino](https://github.com/Chatterino/chatterino2) and [twitch-tui](https://github.com/Xithrius/twitch-tui).

 ## Features

 - Multi Account support
-- Multi Tab support/Can join multiple channels and switch between them
+- Join as many Chats as you want
-- Join Chat as Anonymous User
+- Join Chats as Anonymous User
-- Auto resize when window size changes
 - You can host the server component for authentication/anonymous usage yourself
+- Graphical display of emotes
-- Emote and User Suggestions
+- Emote and User Suggestions/Autocompletion
 - Local save state to persist sessions
-- Simple emote support for Twitch(purple), BTTV(red) and SevenTV(blue) emotes (Emotes are colored), graphic display planned
-- Advanced moderation tools planned
 - Manage ban requests
+- View detailed user data with user inspect mode
 - Quick ban users with ctrl+shift+t
 - Copy and Paste messages with alt+c
 - Simple Twitch duplicate message bypass
-- More twitch integration planned (Announcements etc.)
+- Support for viewing twitch polls in your own channel
+- Special tabs like mentions and live notifications

 ## Installation

-You can use go install to install the program (`go install github.com/julez-dev/chatuino`) or grab a binary from the [releases](https://github.com/julez-dev/chatuino/releases) page.
+You can use go install to install the program (`go install github.com/julez-dev/chatuino@latest`) or grab a binary from the [releases](https://github.com/julez-dev/chatuino/releases) page.

 ## Usage